 You do not say how old you are but I hope you realize that situations like this are part of life and you will most likely have similar situations like this to deal with in the future.
 However you handle this may help you work out similar problems later on.

 Since you have realized you were in the wrong and have apologized seems to me to say that you are probably a very mature young lady.

 The very fact that all of this is causing you anxiety and stress also says that you really want a good solution.

 You also do not say how long before the party so we do not know if you still have a few days to find a solution but I hope you will discuss this with your best friend and try to work it out from that end instead of trying to find a 'reason' to tell your parents why you are not going to the party.

 Since this seems to be something you have always liked doing - will your parents believe you if you tell them you are 'sick' and do not feel like going to the party?

 This being said, please try to talk with your friend as she will have to come up with a reason to tell others why you are not at the party - does she want to tell them the truth or will she have to 'lie'?
-What will she tell her parents?
-I guess I'm just trying to say that she will have to come up with 'reasons' you are not at the party just the same as you are having to do.

 I hope you can work out a solution that sits well with you, your best friend and your parents.